 Let us know via e-mail.
 This way we can keep the photo's family updated.
 No problemo!

 What you shouldn't do: disappear without word in presuming that someone else will step up and take over.
+Abandoned photos are rarely if ever re-adopted.
 Let us know via e-mail.
 We promise not to bite!
 Life happens.
 Common courtesy ain't so common any more.
 Awesome manners rock!

 We become extraordinarily blue when volunteers abandon images and are unresponsive to update inquiries.
 A shocking 20% have gone AWOL, leaving images gathering dust for 6-13 months.
 Letting us know you're unable to complete your restoration at all or in the allotted amount of time is looooads better than pulling a Houdini.